sta/websocket-sharp/README.md

 ### HTTP Server with the WebSocket ###

-I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when receives a WebSocket request.
+I modified the `System.Net.HttpListener`, `System.Net.HttpListenerContext` and some other classes of [Mono] to create the HTTP server that can upgrade the connection to the WebSocket connection when receives a WebSocket connection request.

-You can add to your `HttpServer` any WebSocket service and a matching path to that service by using the `HttpServer.AddWebSocketService<T>` method.
+You can add any WebSocket service with a specified path to the service to your `HttpServer` by using the `HttpServer.AddWebSocketService<T>` method.

 ```cs
 var httpsv = new HttpServer(4649);